-In time for its 10th anniversary last year, Polish yacht builder Conrad unveiled its largest yacht to date, a custom motorsailer combining features from different genres into one very original 116-foot cruiser named Lunar-a finalist for both the 2014 ShowBoats Design Awards and the World Supervacht Awards.

-Docked at the end of the yacht extension at the Cannes boat show, in full view of all ferries and water taxis, she attracted quite a few looks, comments and a few questions too.
+A MOTOR-SAILER OF VERY SPE In time for its 10th anniversary last year, Polish yacht builder Conrad unveiled its largest yacht yet, a custom motor-sailer combining features from different genres into one very original 35.3 metre cruiser named Lunar - a finalist for both the 2014 ShowBoats Design Awards and the World Superyacht Awards.
+Docked at the end of the yacht extension at the Cannes boat show, in full view of all ferries and water taxis, she attracts quite a few looks, comments and a few questions too.
 That's because she hardly fits into a neat category.
 Her shapely metallic silver hull features high bulwarks arching up to a high point just forward of amidships to envelop the foredeck before sloping toward the bow.
 In sharp contrast with her rather organic hull shapes are a vertical bow and large rectangular portholes.
 A flybridge tops her white superstructure, which incorporates a raised pilothouse.
 A ketch rig rises high above her decks.
 Yet, her volume (owing in part to her exceptional beam) and her amenities are more closely related to that of a motor yacht.

-If she fits with any genre, it is that of motorsailer, a relatively fluid concept, which occasionally attracts derisive comments, especially from sailors, as a "neither-nor" type of craft.
-But it is the type of vessel that provides the pleasure of sailing without some of the discomforts associated with it.
-Perhaps the best definition of a motorsailer is a craft able to motor and sail at about the same speed, and Lunar can do just that, reaching 12 knots under sail with good wind conditions or cruising with her twin Caterpillar C18 engines.
+If she fits with any genre, it is that of motor-sailer, a

+relatively fluid concept, which occasionally attracts derisive comments, especially from sailors, as a 'neither-nor' type of craft.
+But it is the type of vessel that provides the pleasure of sailing without some of its discomforts.
+Perhaps the best definition of a motor-sailer is a craft able to motor and sail at about the same speed, and Lunar can do just that, reaching 12 knots under sail with good wind conditions or cruising with her twin Caterpillar C18 engines.